JonKing93/pfdf/docs/guide/segments/parallel.rst

 .. tip::

-    See also the :doc:`parallel basins tutorial </tutorials/notebooks/10_Parallel_Basins>` for a detailed example of basin parallelization.
+    Read the :doc:`parallel basins tutorial </tutorials/notebooks/10_Parallel_Basins>` for a detailed example of basin parallelization.